-The model refers to the part of the memory that you use when working on a complex task which requires you to store and remember information as you go.
+The model refers to the part of the memory that you use when working on a complex task that requires you to store and remember information as you go.

 Baddely and Hitch proposed the WMM in 1974 as an alternative to the Multi-Store Model of Memory (MSM), as they thought the MSM was too simplistic and didn't think that the idea of the STM being a unitary store was correct.

-Baddely and Hitch built the WMM on the idea that if you perform two visual tasks simultaneously then you perform them worse than if you do them separately whereas if you perform one visual and one acoustic task simultaneously there is usually no interference.
+Baddely and Hitch built the WMM on the idea that if you perform two visual tasks simultaneously, then you perform them worse than if you do them separately.
+In contrast, if you perform one visual and one acoustic task simultaneously, there is usually no interference.

 This suggests that the STM is split into different stores — one for visual processing and one for sound processing.

 - This is the main component of the WMM.

 - Data arrives either from the senses or from the Long-Term Memory (LTM), and then the central executive acts as a conductor and directs the attention to particular tasks and allocates data to the different slave systems.